electricbookworks/electric-book/_docs/setup/file-lists.md

 # File lists

-You must define which markdown files to include in a given output in the `files:` section of `meta.yml`.
+You must define which markdown files to include in a given output in the `files:` section of your book's YAML file in `_data/works`.

 For example, to add files to include in a print PDF, you can follow the example of the template: under `files:`, add a hyphen followed by the filename in straight double quotes.
 This filename is the exact name of the file as it is in your project, but *without* a file extension.